pprunty/motormongo/README.md

 - [ListField](#listfield): Handles lists of items, which can be of any type.
 - [ReferenceField](#referencefield): Creates a reference to another document.
 - [StringField](#stringfield): Handles string data with options for minimum and maximum length, and regex validation.

+All fields have the following default parameters:

+* **`default`**: Specifies the default value for the field if no value is provided.
+This parameter can be a static value or a callable object.
+The callable object is useful for dynamic values like generating timestamps or unique identifiers.
+* **`required`**: A boolean indicating whether the field is mandatory.
+If set to True, the document cannot be saved without providing a value for this field.
+* **`unique`**: A boolean specifying if the field value should be unique across the collection.
+This is crucial for fields like email addresses or usernames.
+* **`primary_key`**: A boolean indicating if the field should be used as the primary key.
+Only one field in a document schema can be marked as primary_key.
+If `True`, it ensures the field value is unique and automatically sets `required` to `True`.

 ### BinaryField